patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 ### Sub Team Meeting Notes
 * At this week's sub team meeting, we worked on getting our code freezed codebase onto everyone's computer to start getting runs in.
-* I had already pushed my updates to our fork:
+* I had already pushed my updates to our fork: https://github.gatech.edu/sleone6/emade/commit/bf8992725e7107d4f134db2c4a3e63623ec4f075 and https://github.gatech.edu/sleone6/emade/commit/79d92c48f945b20591b3f2425620d7aba023ae2c are some of my most recent commits at this point in time.
 * However, the seeding wasn't working for others.
 Devan ran an 8 hour run and had no NNLearner2 individuals on the Pareto Front throughout the entire run.
 * I ran again to ensure seeding still worked for me, and I was able to get NNLearner2's that I seeded immediately.
 Thus, we determined there was probably a file that I hadn't updated on our branch.
 * To resolve this, we used a temporary workaround.
-I uploaded my entire codebase as is to a new repo:
+I uploaded my entire codebase as is to a new repo: https://github.gatech.edu/sleone6/emadebackup.
+Thus, they could just run git clone on this entire repo to easily move all of my code in.
 * For the rest of the meeting, I helped others move files over to PACE and start getting runs in.